thinkerberk/thinkerberk/README.md

 - 👋 Hi, I’m @thinkerberk
-- 👀 I’m interested in Software Programming and Game Developing.
+- 👀 I’m interested in Software Programming, Game Developing and UNITY.
 - 🌱 I’m currently learning data analysis with Python
 - 📫 You can reach me at berkag@gmail.com.